Shop by Category

 Variations can consist of processed cheese and cream cheese mixed with various ingredients, including Worcestershire Sauce, Mustard Powder, and Anchovies, which is not in the Authentic "Snappy Cheese."

 In January 2020, we brought out our BOLD flavor, a sharper cheddar cheese.
 The spice blend is the same, but because the cheese is more robust, the taste is spice-forward with a sharper cheese flavor ending.
+And in February 2024, by request, we brought out our Smoked Flavor!

 We offer our products online and through many retailers and restaurants in the Bluegrass State and several other states (and growing).
 Shop online 52 weeks a year throughout the USA.